-GitHub Copilot and ChatGPT are two generative AI tools that can assist coders in application development.
+GitHub Copilot and ChatGPT are two types of generative AI tools that can assist coders in application development.

-Copilot, developed by GitHub and OpenAI, focuses specifically on code completion, providing suggestions for code lines or entire functions directly within integrated development environments (IDEs).
-It is built on OpenAI's language models.
+One of the most popular coding assistants, Copilot, focuses specifically on code completion and provides suggestions for code lines or entire functions directly within integrated development environments (IDEs).
+It was developed by GitHub and OpenAI, and is built on OpenAI's language models.
+Other coding assistants are available from vendors such as Google, IBM and Tabnine.

-ChatGPT, developed by OpenAI and launched in November 2022, is accessed as a separate tool and is better suited to summarizing complex code or for generating a starting template for a specific coding task.
+ChatGPT, developed by OpenAI and launched in November 2022, is accessed as a separate tool and is better suited to summarizing complex code or generating a starting template for a specific coding task.
+Numerous other code-generation AI chat tools have emerged besides ChatGPT.
+Many of these can be accessed on their own, integrated into various code development tools or offered as a feature in some IDEs.

-In addition, ChatGPT can provide answers to a broader range of questions outside of typical programming workflows, as it was designed for general language tasks.
+Because it was designed for general language tasks, ChatGPT can provide answers to a broader range of questions outside of typical programming workflows.
 GitHub Copilot is focused squarely on code completion.

 "The main difference [between the two] is the tight integration of Copilot with Visual Studio Code and the fact that Copilot is trained on vast amounts of code from GitHub and other places," explained Guido Hoffmann, technical fellow at Tech Soft 3D.